Leuchtfeuer/auth0-for-typo3/Documentation/Contributing/Index.rst

 Documentation
 =============

 You are welcome to help improve this guide.
-Just click on "Edit me on GitHub" on the top right to submit your change request.
+Just click on "Edit on GitHub" on the top right to submit your change request.